JackTubby/Limitless-Recipes/README.md

 ### Features Left To Implement
 * A future feature that would be a good addition would be a favrioute button on recipes.
 This button would save the recipe in the users profile for ease of use to come back to later.
-* A future feature I would like to implement would be for more functionality for users to edit there usernames or even delete there account.
+* A future feature I would like to implement would be for more functionality for users to edit thier usernames or even delete thier account.

 <span id="technologies used"></span>